JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/8cc7a793-b995-4902-9ac5-19ba057a7b70" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open the most recent ticket.
-Observe the properties of the ticket (Priotity, Department, SLA, etc.).
+Observe the properties of the ticket (Priority, Department, SLA, etc.).
 Notice john is in "read only" mode and can't do much except make an internal note.
 Feel free to leave a note, but its not necessary for the rest of this scenario.
 </p>
 <br />